tiepdotme/samui-samui.de/content/post/2008/06/2008-06-02-thaksins-mannschaft-fuehrerlos.md

 Dann kamen die schlechten Ergebnisse, Thaifahnen mit Thaksins Namen drauf, die hier in Thailand Sondersitzungen des Parlaments zur Folge hatten und Erikssons schlechtestes Fussballspiel, in dem seine Mannschaft 8:1 gegen Middlesborough verlor.

-> Eriksson&#8217;s departure had been inevitable for a couple of months.
-The Swede demanded talks over his future after City&#8217;s season ended with an 8-1 thrashing at Middlesbrough, yet Thaksin responded only by saying he was undergoing a thorough review of the season, leaving Eriksson to take charge of a two-match tour of the Far East.
+> Eriksson's departure had been inevitable for a couple of months.
+The Swede demanded talks over his future after City's season ended with an 8-1 thrashing at Middlesbrough, yet Thaksin responded only by saying he was undergoing a thorough review of the season, leaving Eriksson to take charge of a two-match tour of the Far East.

 Das ist nicht unbedingt Thaistyle, eher Thaksinstyle, hat aber ein bisschen was von den alljährlichen Putschvorbereitungen.